userfrosting/learn/03.installation/03.other-situations/03.homestead/docs.md

 This will hit Vagrant's public catalog of preconfigured boxes and install the `laravel/homestead` box.
 You will be prompted to choose which virtual machine manager to use.
 Choose the `virtualbox` option.

-Homestead will automatically give us the following components that we need to run UserFrosting:

-- Ubuntu 18.04
-- Git
-- PHP 7.2.x
-- Nginx (webserver)
-- MySQL/MariaDB (database)
-- Composer
-- Node and npm
-- Bower and Gulp

-Nice!
-This means that we are saved the hassle of [setting these up natively in our operating system](/installation/requirements/essential-tools-for-php).

 #### Download and initialize Homestead

 **In a directory of your choice** (I have a generic `dev/` directory on my computer where I keep all of my projects), clone the Homestead _repository_ to a new subdirectory (we need both the box and the repository!):